 In 2018, I founded The Lonely Seal International Film, Screenplay and Music Festival, recognized as a "Top 100 Best Reviewed" Festival in the world, on FilmFreeway.
-Our festival takes place every October at the Regent Theatre, a 107-year-old cinema house in Arlington, MA (Boston).

 17) In April 2001, I met Academy Award-Winning Actress Olympia Dukakis at the Nashville Film Festival.
 We hit it off, so she jokingly asked me if I had a part for her.
 I told Olympia I was doing a mockumentary about me escaping an arranged marriage, so she asked me to write a one-page scene.
 If she liked it, she would do it...We shot the scene, which featured Olympia Dukakis dumping me because I was too old for her when she was starring in the Cherry Orchard in Carmel, California, in August of that same year.